 At the tender age of 19, Borussia Dortmund winger Jadon Sancho has already made more headlines and racked up more achievements than some footballers manage in an entire career, and the England international's phenomenal progress shows no signs of letting up.

-To celebrate him entering the last of his teenage years, bundesliga.com has compiled a list of key dates on Sancho's relatively short but seriously impressive CV…
+To celebrate him reaching 50 Bundesliga appearances for BVB, bundesliga.com has compiled a list of key dates on Sancho's relatively short but seriously impressive CV…

 2011 – Wins London Youth Games U11 tournament with Reiss Nelson